vegardit/prisma-generator-nestjs-dto/README.md

 All options are optional.

 - [`output`]: (default: `"../src/generated/nestjs-dto"`) - output path relative to your `schema.prisma` file
+- [`exportRelationModifierClasses`]: (default: `"true"`) - Should extra classes generated for relationship field operations on DTOs be exported?
 - [`createDtoPrefix`]: (default: `"Create"`) - phrase to prefix every `CreateDTO` class with
 - [`updateDtoPrefix`]: (default: `"Update"`) - phrase to prefix every `UpdateDTO` class with
 - [`dtoSuffix`]: (default: `"Dto"`) - phrase to suffix every `CreateDTO` and `UpdateDTO` class with